4ra1n/code-encryptor/doc/README.md

 ## Notes

 This approach is not suitable for scanning projects that involve launching the scanning of `class` files.

-The prevention strategy using `sa-jdi` is only tested on `Windows`.

 ## Refer